Santroller/Santroller/wiring_guides/wii_output_usb_host.md

 sort: 13
 ---

-# Setting up emulation of a Wii extension
+# Setting up emulation of a Wii extension (Pi Pico Only)

 ## Supplies